mspass-team/mspass/docs/source/user_manual/memory_management.rst

 -  Our example above shows a best practice that would be normal use for any stack algorithm.
 That is, the final operator is a call to the `save_data` method of the database handle (`db` symbol in this example).
-   The default behavior of `save_data` is to return only a small number of attributes.
-As a result, on the last line when the `compute` method is called on the bag dask initiates the calculations and arranges to have the output of `save_data` returned to the scheduler node.
+   The default behavior of `save_data` is to return only the ObjectId of the inserted waveform document.
+   As a result, on the last line when the `compute` method is called, dask initiates the calculations and arranges to have the output of `save_data` returned to the scheduler node.
 That approach is useful to reduce memory use in the scheduler node and data traffic as calling the output of the `compute` method is the content of the